 What is a word wall?

 A word wall is a collection of words placed on the classroom wall using letters large enough for most students to see from their place in the classroom.
-It is usually organized alphabetically and built throughout the school year with the students.
+It is usually organized alphabetically and built with the students throughout the school year.
 The word wall is often the focus of word work activities and lessons.

 Why I Stopped Building a Word Wall